 Albert M. Benshoff moved from his family’s home in central Pennsylvania to Michigan, where he graduated from the University of Michigan with a Bachelor of Science in Natural Resources in 1976.
 He briefly worked as a contractor for the U.S. Department of the Interior, Bureau of Outdoor Recreation (now the National Park Service) before working in environmental compliance for National Steel Corp.
 In 1982, he received a Master’s in Regional Planning from the University of Michigan.

 Mr. Benshoff was licensed as an attorney in 1994.
 After that he became the City Attorney for Lumberton, N.C. until 2003 when he became the Concord, N.C.
 City Attorney.
 Some of his accomplishments in Concord include litigating a zoning challenge to the new Cabarrus County jail, the 2005 edition of the Concord Development Ordinance, obtaining and defending the Inter-basin Transfer Permits from the Yadkin and Catawba Rivers to Concord and Kannapolis, the redevelopment of “Brownfield” sites, community development and the construction of the joint Albemarle-Concord- Kannapolis water pipeline.
 Mr. Benshoff retired from the City of Concord in 2014.

-Today, Mr. Benshoff provides general legal counsel to the Village of Whispering Pines and has served other significant clients, including the Towns of Aberdeen, Carthage, Hamlet, Holly Springs, Hope Mills, Pinebluff, Robbins, the Lumberton Convention and Visitors Bureau, the City of Trinity and the Village of Pinehurst.
+Today, Mr. Benshoff provides general legal counsel to the Town of Oakboro and has worked with other local government clients, including the Towns of Aberdeen, Carthage, Hamlet, Holly Springs, Hope Mills, Pinebluff, Robbins, the Lumberton Convention and Visitors Bureau, the City of Trinity and the Village of Pinehurst.
 Mr. Benshoff practices in the areas of real estate development, contracts, economic development, annexation, land use and zoning, eminent domain, housing authorities, code enforcement and community development, including US Housing and Urban Development programs.